FAA leader acknowledges lax Boeing oversight before Alaska flight 1282 incident

 “That seems remarkable and shocking,” Cruz says.
 “Is there concern at the FAA that an employee at Boeing is hiding key information about this?”

-Both the FAA and the US Department of Justice are investigating the matter, Whitaker responds, adding that it is “too early to have an opinion on that”.
+Both the FAA and the US Department of Justice are investigating the matter, Whitaker says, adding that it is “too early to have an opinion on that”.

 Pledging to personally meet with Boeing’s senior leaders on at least a quarterly basis, Whitaker says there is no timeline for lifting the production cap on Boeing’s 737 programme, as the FAA’s discussions with the company remain focused on safety metrics.